 A: Also related to radishes, wasabi is another brassica family plant.
 It is not the same as either horseradish or radish, but it’s related to both and can have similar problems.
 Wasabi also prefers much wetter growing conditions than either horseradishes or radishes.

 Q: Are radishes good for weight loss?

 A: While a nutritionist can answer that question far more thoroughly than I can, it should come as no surprise that radishes contain quite a lot of fiber.
-Fiber can help you feel as though you’re full, which can aid in weight loss.
-They’re also low-calorie foods, and make a great light snack!
+Fiber can help you feel as though you’re full, aiding in weight loss.
+They’re also low-calorie foods and make a great light snack!